rodrigopedra/russian-doll-caching/readme.md

   As a directive named `@cache` can be added to the official Laravel in a future release, this choice aims to avoid any conflicts.

+- Why are my views not updating?

+  Try running `php artisan view:clear` and `php artisan cache:clear`.
+Also, while developing, set the `should_cache` config key to `false`.

+- Can I flush just the items cached by this package?

+  If you use a caching mechanism that supports tagging (`memcached` or `redis`) all the cached items are created with a `russian` tag.
+So you can clear only these items running `Cache::tags('russian')->flush()` in `php artisan cache:clear`

 ### License